etiennebert/forest_club/3_CGE/README_CGE.md

 - Shock files (qo_values.xlsx, qoes_values.xlsx, qxw_values.xlsx) are placed in '3. runGTAP375\Game_theory_2024\0_External_data', ready for input into the CGE model.
 - For any additional details or references, please consult the main manuscript (Equation 11, SI 5.2, SI 6.2) or the corresponding Alteryx workflows.

+## References
+Miranda, J., Britz, W. & Börner, J. Impacts of commodity prices and governance on the expansion of tropical agricultural frontiers.
+Scientific Reports 1–13 (2024) doi:10.1038/s41598-024-59446-0